MIC-DKFZ/semantic_segmentation/README.md

     ````
 ## Dataset
 Defining a custom dataset is done in two steps, first defining your custom pytorch dataset and afterwards setting up its config file.
-1. **Defining your pytorch Dataset**, therby consider that the following structure is required (mainly pytorch basic):
+1. **Defining your pytorch Dataset**, therby consider that the following structure is required (mainly pytorch basic) and see the dummy below:
    - \__init__(self, custom_args, split, transforms):
      - *custom_args*: your custom input arguments (for example data_root etc.).
 They will be given to your dataset from the config file (see below).
      - *split*: one of the following strings: \["train","val","test"].
 To define if train, validation or test set should be returned.